 The number of notes allowed in each measure is determined by the time signature.
 As you saw in the time signature examples above, each time signature has two numbers: a top number and a bottom number: 2/4 time, 3/4 time, 4/4 time, 3/8 time, 9/8 time, 4/2 time, 3/1 time, and so on.

-The bottom number of the time signature indicates a certain kind of note and the top note reveals how many of those notes there are in each measure!
-If you look at the American note names from the chart above, there is a fun little trick to it.
+The bottom number of the time signature indicates a certain kind of note used to count the beat, and the top note reveals how many beats are in each measure.
+If you look at the American note names from the chart above, there is a fun little trick to it:

 Let’s try another one.
 In 9/8 time, you know that in every measure there are 9 notes in a 1/8 length.